Holiday Destinations in India

 Excursions from Khajuraho

-Orcha is a place 165 kms. from the city.
+Orcha is a place 165 kilometers. from the city.
 It is a medieval city flanked by the Betwa River.
 It is known for the 16th and 17th century palaces and temples.
 These temples did witness the ravages of time.
 It is also famous for Jehangir Mahal, Raj Mahal and Rai Praveen Mahal.
 These have made it a famous tourist attraction.

 Also, when you travel to Khajuraho visit the Panna National Park.
 It is 32 km from Khajuraho.
 The Ken Nature Trail, just nearby the Raneh falls is a jungle track exhibiting natural beauty.
 It is a must watch if you want to know more about the surroundings.
 Do not forget the Ken Gharial Sanctuary.
 It is situated at the confluence of the Ken and Khudar rivers.
 It is the breeding place of a variety of crocodiles.